leofavre/canivete/docs/_includes/canivete-with-rollup.md

 };
 ```

 Create a file named "index.js".
-Import any dependencies from Canivete (or other libraries) using ES6 modules syntax before the rest of your code, like this:
+Import any dependencies from Canivete (or other libraries) using ES6 module syntax before the rest of your code, like this:

 ```js
 import toAverage from "canivete/dist/toAverage";